Disclosing a Disability

 It's important to disclose your disability at application, to ensure that any support needs or other necessary arrangements can be discussed and organised in advance.
 We strongly encourage applicants and students to be open about their disability related support requirements and work with us to ensure those can be met for the duration of their studies.
 The University of Warwick and Disability Services are committed to equal opportunities and an inclusive environment for all.

-You can see more information about evidence for specific disabilities here.
+You can see more information about the evidence for specific disabilities here.

 JCQ Form 8's, Individual Learning Plans and Education, Health and Care Plans are not sufficient forms of evidence